 Conclusion of Smart Goals for Nursing Students:

-Now that you have smart nursing goals examples hopefully, you will use these to help set your personal goals for this new year.
+Now that you have smart nursing goals examples, hopefully, you will use these to help set your personal goals for this new year.
 You must follow the guidance in this blog post so that your goals provide value and consistency in all aspects of your life during and after school.
-With that don’t forget to share this with your fellow nurse practitioner students.
+With that don’t forget to share this with your fellow nursing school study group.